MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 # Phishing investigation

 This article provides guidance on identifying and investigating phishing attacks within your organization.
-The step-by-step instructions will help you take the required remedial action to protect information and minimize further risks.
+The step-by-step instructions help you take the required remedial action to protect information and minimize further risks.

 This article contains the following sections:

 - **Prerequisites:** Covers the specific requirements you need to complete before starting the investigation.
 For example, logging that should be turned on, roles and permissions required, among others.
 - **Workflow:** Shows the logical flow that you should follow to perform this investigation.
 - **Checklist:** Contains a list of tasks for each of the steps in the flow chart.
-This checklist can be helpful in highly regulated environments to verify what you have done or simply as a quality gate for yourself.
+This checklist can be helpful in highly regulated environments to verify what you've completed or as a quality gate for yourself.
 - **Investigation steps:** Includes a detailed step-by-step guidance for this specific investigation.

 ## Prerequisites